Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 Author/Reviewed By: Josh Miller, Sales Manager: Baker Lime & North America Minerals

 How do fertilizer and lime work?
 Can you apply lime and fertilizer at the same time?
-Which one should you apply first and when is the best time to spread lime on lawns?
-Read on to learn more about fertilizer and lime application techniques.
+When is the best time to spread lime on lawns?
+We’ve laid out the facts about fertilizer and lime application here, so you can make your lawn look its very best.

 Why Fertilizer Is Important